radwankakar/infrastructure/docs/adr/0011-jenkins-vpn-setup.md

 ## Context and Problem Statement

 Currently Jenkins is available through the public internet.
-While there are controls to prevent unauthorized access, it's still not best practice to continue this since the current setup is a blocker for using Jenkins for automation during deployments due to the current setup.
+While there are controls to prevent unauthorized access, it's still not best practice to continue this since the current setup is a blocker for using Jenkins for automation during deployments.

 We need to move the Jenkins machine behind the VPN so that the Jenkins login page can only be accessed when connected to the VPN.